dutchLuck/ping3/README.md

         -cX  specifies number of times to ping remote network device -D  switches on debug output
-        -h  switches on this help output and then terminates ping3 -lXX  specifies header option length (max accepted is 40 and should be a multiple of 4) -M ABC  specifies ping with ICMP Mask/Timestamp request instead of ICMP Echo. where ABC is a sting of characters.
+        -h  switches on this help output and then terminates ping3 -lXX  suggest desired IP header option length (max is 40 and should be a multiple of 4) -M ABC  specifies ping with ICMP Mask/Timestamp request instead of ICMP Echo. where ABC is a sting of characters.
             If "mask" then send ICMP Mask request,